KNakshitha/synopsis/README.md

 I focused on the process rather than on any individual staff member.

-Measured data below is based on my own payment (timed directly) plus recollection of cases discussed with hallway-mates in my hostel wing.
+The observations below are based primarily on my own payment experience and direct observation of the workflow.
+Information recalled from conversations with other hostel students is treated as qualitative context, not measured data.

 ### What I observed